opencomputeproject/onie/docs/RoutingTutorial.md

 Host Requirements:

-- Single CPU is ok, but multiple is recommended.
+- Single CPU is OK, but multiple is recommended.
 - 4+GB of RAM
-- ~400 MB of free diskspace
+- ~400 MB of free disk space
 - Linux KVM
 - Linux bridge utilities
 - DOS FS tools and mtools package